 Each participating employer is required to certify and submit payroll information electronically at the end of each pay period, in accordance with Code of Maryland Regulations, (COMAR) 22.04.01.01.
-When reporting payroll information, you must use our prescribed format.
-We no longer accept any data files containing social security numbers through regular email.
-While we do still accept submission of payroll data on CDs or diskettes, we strongly encourage all employers to use our secure website at https://sra.maryland.gov for the transmission of payroll data.
+When reporting payroll information, your data must be in our prescribed format.
+All employers access our secure website at https://employers.sra.maryland.gov for the transmission of payroll data.

 - Revenue Control Transmittal

 In order to use the "EPDR" application, SRA must establish the employer’s personnel as authorized users.
 Prior to the start of each fiscal year, the employer’s pay schedule(s) and the contact information (contact person name, email, and phone #) of all the personnel who are authorized to perform the payroll reporting activities must be communicated to SRA.
 To prevent unauthorized access, prior fiscal year’s contact information will not be carried forward to the next fiscal year.
 SRA will update each fiscal year’s information to the "EPDR" database.

 "EPDR" allows your Agency’s authorized users to simultaneously use the application in real time.
 The application includes various validations and error messaging features to aid users in navigating the screens and improving data integrity.

 More information on using our secure website is available to authorized users online and by request.
 If you need additional assistance please contact SRA at the EPDR hotline number 410-625-5531.

 - The minimum standard hours for a position cannot be less than 30 hours per week for a teacher or ten month employee or 35 hours per week for a 12 month employee.

 - Do not report overtime hours worked or overtime pay earned in your payroll data submitted to SRA.